Who’s Eligible to Live Off-Campus?

 - Students who have been approved to live off-campus may be allowed one semester to improve their semester GPA to 2.0 before being required to move back to campus.

-- Nursing Students who are doing their practicum and Student Teachers must fill out the Off Campus application for their housing assignment to be approved.
+- Student Teachers must fill out the Off-Campus application for their housing assignment to be approved.

-Note: Once you are approved to live off-campus, each semester you must request from the Student Life Office to continue to live off campus before you can register for classes [SL 10/13].
+Note: Once you are approved to live off-campus, each semester you must request from the Student Life Office to continue to live off-campus before you can register for classes.